 And there are many different types of bonds too.
 High-yield bonds offer better rates of return than investment-grade bonds, but they are sometimes disparagingly referred to as ‘junk’ bonds because they are deemed more risky than those bonds with investment-grade ratings, and they have a higher probability of not paying their debt back.
 For retail investors, fixed-income funds and ETFs may offer exposure to either type of bond, or a combination of both.

-Even further down the capital structure than bonds are secured loans, so called because they are secured against assets offered as collateral.
-And right at the bottom of the structure is the safest asset of all, cash, which also earns the lowest returns.
+At the bottom of the structure is the safest asset of all, cash, which earns the lowest returns.

 Typical capital structure in real estate investment

 Most homeowners understand the difference between their mortgage and the equity they have in their home.
 But when it comes to property investing, the capital structure can be complex.
 It may involve numerous parties and a variety of layers, which can change significantly over the life of a project.